-An Act of Charity.
+n Act of Charity.
 A Gentleman having been cured of nervous debility of long standing, the result of early errors, and after much mental and bodily suffering, thinks it but charitable to render such information to others similarly situated as may restore them to health without exposure.
 Full particulars sent to any address, by enclosing two postage stamps to prepay postage.
 Address THOMAS HOWARD, Esq., Clivehouse, near Birmingham.

-Boon to Nervous Suf-FERERS.-The New Medical Guide for Gratuitous Circulation.
-A Nervous Debility, Loss of Memory, Dimness of Sight, Lassitude, and Indigestion, by following the instructions given in the MEDICAL GUIDE, he considers it his duty, in gratitude to the author, and for the benefit of others, to publish the means used.
-He will, therefore, send post free, on receipt of a directed envelope, and two stamps, a copy of the book, containing every information required.
-Address, James Wallace, Esq., Wilford House, Burton Crescent, Tavistock Square, London, W.C.
+FERERS.-The New Medical Guide for Gratuitous Circulation.
+A Nervous Seffere having been effectually cured of Nervous Debility, Loss of Memory, Dimness of Sight, Lassitude, and Indigestion, by following the instructions given in the MEDICAL GUIDE, he considers it his duty, in gratitude to the author, and for the benefit of others, to publish the means used.
+He will, therefore, send post free, on receipt of a directed envelope, and two stamps, a copy of the book, containing every information required, Address, James Wallace, Esq., Wilford House, Burton Crescent, Tavistock Square, London, W. C. Boon to Nervous Suf-

 ON MARRIAGE.

-Vew Edition.
-Enlarged to 196 pages, Illustrated by 100 Anatomical Coloured Engravings on Steel, just published, and sent by Medicus direct from the Establishment, 19, Berners-street, Oxford-street, London, upon receipt of two penny stamps, THE SILENT FRIEND; on the injurious consequences from the use of Mercury; with observations on the obligations of Marriage, and a valuable Prescription.-Direct from the Establishment, 19, Berners-street, Oxford-street, London, where any of the Medicines may be obtained.
+Jew Edition.
+Enlarged to 100 pages, Illustrated by 100 Anatomical.
+Coloured Engravings on Steel, just published, and sent by Medicus direct from the Establishment, 10.
+Berners-street, Oxford-street, London, upon receipt of two penny stamps, THE SILENT FRIEND; on the injurious consequences from the use of Morcury; with observations on the obligations of Marcury; with observations of Marcury; with observations